 sending harassing or threatening emails, voicemails, texts, or instant messages to someone

-spreading hateful comments about someone through emails, blogs, or chat rooms
+spreading hateful comments about someone through emails, blogs, social media, or chat rooms

 stealing passwords and sending threatening messages using a false identity

 building a website to target specific people